SemdiankinaHalyna/Automated-Feedback-Analysis/README.md

 ### 1. Data Collection 🌐

-University reviews were collected from public online sources.
+University reviews were collected from public online sources using Selenium and BeautifulSoup.

 ### 2. Data Preparation 🧹